ErikMcClure/sweetiebot/README.md

 # Sweetie Bot
 Sweetie Bot is an administration bot for the /r/mylittlepony Discord chat.
 Her primary function is anti-spam, by detecting potential spammers, silencing them, and deleting their messages.
 This helps immunize the chat against bot raids.
 She also keeps a log of the chat and it's users, and provides a command to find the last message that pinged a given user.

+**If you use Sweetie Bot, consider [contributing to it's Patreon](https://www.patreon.com/erikmcclure) to help pay for hosting and maintenence costs.**

 ## Compiling
 Sweetie Bot uses Go and MariaDB for a database backend.
 Install at least [Go 1.5](https://golang.org/dl/) (required for some language constructs) on your computer and [MariaDB 10.1](https://downloads.mariadb.org/) (required for utf8mb4 support).
 After cloning the project, `sweetiebot.sql` is included in the main folder directory.
 Run it from HiediSQL or your command line and it will create the necessary sweetiebot database.